rnowling/rnowling.github.io/_posts/2015-10-13-segmention-pipeline-prototype.md

 * **Investigate Clusters** At this point, we can evaluate our clusters.
 For each cluster, we can sort the movies by the average of the ratings by the cluster's members.

 ## Example Cluster Output
+I picked two representative clusters from the output of the pipeline:

     22 (33, 1682)
     Star Trek: The Wrath of Khan (1982) 0.0694880144587